3ndrius/MERN_Blog/README.md

 # MERN_STACK_BLOG

-Full stack blog using mern stack, with register, and login using cookie http-only credentials
+Full stack blog using mern stack, with register, and login using cookie http-only credentials.
+On server side use MVC pattern with separate route.

 ## FUNCTIONALITY